 Attending a hearing is not compulsory.
 However, we strongly recommend you do attend because it is about your home.
 It is also an opportunity to talk to the Tribunal and give your side of the matter.
 Often a reasonable agreement can be reached at the hearing.

 If you feel you need support at the hearing, you can bring a friend or advocate who can act on your behalf.

 What happens at an NCAT hearing?

-The Tribunal Member will ask FACS Housing to present their case, and then they will ask you to present your case.
+The Tribunal Member will ask DCJ Housing to present their case, and then they will ask you to present your case.
 The Tribunal Member will ask whether we discussed the matter together and whether a reasonable agreement has been reached.

 The Tribunal Member will ask us to leave the hearing room and try to work out a reasonable agreement.
 This is a good time for everyone to talk to each other about the matter and try to resolve any issues.
 After talking to each other, everyone goes back into the hearing room where the Tribunal Member will ask how the discussion went.